ydahal1/ydahal1/jokes.md

-Who did the wizard marry?
-His ghoul-friend
+What has a bed that you can’t sleep in?
+A river.

 [
-Tue Dec  9 00:29:46 UTC 2025
+Wed Dec 10 00:30:20 UTC 2025
  ]